umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/data/defining-content/default-document-types.md

 ![Create group](/15/umbraco-cms/fundamentals/data/images/createGroup_new.png)
 {% hint style="warning" %}

 If you create 2 compositions that contain some common properties it is only possible to pick one of the compositions in a Document Type.
-If preferred, those compositions that cannot be used can be marked as hidden by checkmarking the `Hide unavailable options`.
+If preferred, those compositions that cannot be used can be marked as hidden by check marking the `Hide unavailable options`.

 ![Composition](/15/umbraco-cms/fundamentals/data/images/composition.png)
 {% endhint %}